 Tort Reform in Delaware

-Cases Undergo Medical Peer Review Before A Lawsuit is Filed
+Cases Undergo Medical Peer Review Before A Lawsuit Is Filed

-Delaware does have a system that requires a medical malpractice case first go before a medical peer review board before it goes to court.
+Delaware has a system that requires a medical malpractice case first go before a medical peer review board before it goes to court.
 The board decides if the case has merit.
 Although the board's decision is usable at trial as evidence, it is not conclusive â€” only a jury can decide a court case.

 Comparative Negligence in Delaware Medical Malpractice